-Yogyakarta is located in the beautiful island of Java in Indonesia and it’s fast becoming a popular spot for backpackers who seek beautiful temples, mountains and culture.
-Yogyakarta was one of my favourite places in Java because there was so much to see and do.
+Yogyakarta is located in the beautiful island of Java in Indonesia and it’s a popular spot for backpackers who seek beautiful temples, mountains and culture.

 Below I take you through everything you need to know about planning a trip to Yogyakarta and all the top things to do in Yogyakarta.
-This list is based on everything Brad and I did, plus a couple that we had planned to do but simply ran out of time, but I’ll state the times so you won’t make the same mistake!

-Ps, Yogyakarta also goes by the name of Jogja which is more commonly what the locals call it.
+Ps.
+Yogyakarta also goes by the name of Jogja which is more commonly what the locals call it.

 The best time to visit Yogyakarta is during the dry season of Java which is between the months of May and October.
 You can visit in the wet season but obviously you’ll have to be prepared for weather issues and potential delays.